sithart/short_notes_on_machine_learning/content/python/basics/indexing_and_slicing_numpy_arrays.md

 ### Explanation Of Broadcasting

 Unlike many other data types, slicing an array into a new variable means that any chances to that new variable are broadcasted to the original variable.
-Put other way, a slice is a hotlink to the original array variable, not a seperate and independent copy of it.
+Put other way, a slice is a hotlink to the original array variable, not a separate and independent copy of it.

 ```python